dfinity/portal/docs/developer-docs/security/rust-canister-development-security-best-practices.md

 - Iterate through Transactions by timestamp map (oldest first)
 - Transactions older than e.g. 10min back can be considered to be in error state

+#### Example implementation of journaling

+GoldDAO's GLDT-swap has an implementation of journaling.
+See https://github.com/GoldDAO/gldt-swap/blob/develop/canister/gldt_core/src/lib.rs#L654.
+In their case the journal entries are recorded in the "registry".
+Note that in GLDT-swap there is also a separate concept of "record" which is a permanent audit trail, and is not used for journaling.

 ### Avoid traps after await

 *This section is deprecated in favor of [Securely handle traps in callbacks](#Securely-handle-traps-in-callbacks)*